rkhetani/Intro-to-R_IDC2017/lessons/01_introR-R-and-RStudio.md

 ## Learning Objectives

-* An introduction to R and RStudio
+* A brief introduction to R and RStudio
 * Creating a directory structure for efficient data management
 * Learning how to interact with R